meteor/meteor/README.md

 * that send data over the wire, rather than HTML
 * using your choice of popular open-source libraries

-Documentation is available at http://docs.meteor.com/.

 Try the getting started [tutorial](https://www.meteor.com/try).

+Next, read the [guide](http://guide.meteor.com) or our reference documentation at http://docs.meteor.com/.

 ## Quick Start